learn-fediverse/fedipedia/docs/glossary/centralization.md

 More ostesible examples of centralized services are [Instagram](https://en.wikipedia.org/wiki/Instagram#target=_blank) and [Twitter](https://en.wikipedia.org/wiki/Twitter#target=_blank).
 Neither Instagram nor Twitter can interact with each other, and no user can they directly communicate, without an individual or organization being forced to create an account on both [platforms](/docs/glossary/platform).

-The idea of "centralization" runs in stark contrast to "[decentralization](/docs/glossary/decentralization)", where rather than one entity being in control of the entire service, it is instead distributed between different independent units that each collaborate and interoprate to achieve a common goal.
+The idea of "centralization" runs in stark contrast to "[decentralization](/docs/glossary/decentralization)", where rather than one entity being in control of the entire service, it is instead distributed between different independent units that each collaborate and interoprate to achieve a common goal, without the need for an active central authority.

 In certain Internet subcultures, the word "centralization" is sometimes used as a pejorative, as a pushback on certain centralized service providers that some people fear that these service actors may not act in their best interests.